Why Investors Need to Take Advantage of the Zacks ESP Screener

 Bringing together a positive earnings ESP alongside a Zacks Rank #3 (Hold) or better has helped stocks report a positive earnings surprise 70% of the time.
 Furthermore, by using these parameters, investors have seen 28.3% annual returns on average, according to our 10 year backtest.

-Now that we understand what the ESP is and how beneficial it can be, let's dive into a stock that currently fits the bill.
-Rocky Brands (RCKY) earns a #1 (Strong Buy) right now and its Most Accurate Estimate sits at $0.62 a share, just 11 days from its upcoming earnings release on April 27, 2021.
+The last thing we will do today, now that we have a grasp on the ESP and how powerful of a tool it can be, is to quickly look at a qualifying stock.
+Mosaic (MOS) holds a #1 (Strong Buy) at the moment and its Most Accurate Estimate comes in at $0.51 a share 14 days away from its upcoming earnings release on May 3, 2021.

-By taking the percentage difference between the $0.62 Most Accurate Estimate and the $0.59 Zacks Consensus Estimate, Rocky Brands has an Earnings ESP of 5.09%.
-Investors should also know that RCKY is just one of a large group of stocks with positive ESPs.
+By taking the percentage difference between the $0.51 Most Accurate Estimate and the $0.49 Zacks Consensus Estimate, Mosaic has an Earnings ESP of 3.06%.
+Investors should also know that MOS is just one of a large group of stocks with positive ESPs.
 All of these qualifying stocks can be filtered by ESP, Zacks Rank, % Surprise (Last Qtr.), and Reporting date.

 Find Stocks to Buy or Sell Before They're Reported